 Actually I think strawberries would be polite so I am changing that!
 So good, so fresh, so simple and most importantly these anounce politely "Oh fabulous, please bring me a glass of wine and a sun lounger if you would be so kind."

-Why not pin this recipe for these Strawberry and Feta Bruschetta for later.
+Why not pin this recipe for Strawberry and Feta Bruschetta for later.
 Pin it here

 Strawberry and Feta Bruschetta